VictorCano/n8n-nodes-clickhouse/docs/local-dev.md

 ## Develop with live code

-The docker-compose setup mounts this repo into the n8n container as a custom extension so updates to `dist/` are picked up automatically.
+The docker-compose setup mounts this repo into the n8n community nodes folder so updates to `dist/` are picked up automatically.

 ```sh
 npm install